Halls Creek

 Since the end of the gold rush Halls Creek has existed as a service centre for the surrounding cattle stations and for the traffic passing through.
 That's still the case today.

-Today the ruins of the original town site are a tourist attractions (although there's not much to see).
-You used to be able to forage around amongst the ruins, evoking the ghosts of days gone by, but no more.
+Today the ruins of the original town site are a tourist attraction even though there's not much to see.
+You used to be able to forage around among the ruins, evoking the ghosts of days gone by, but no more.
 All the ruins are now covered and fenced off.
-That was necessary to preserve what's left, but it significantly reduced the appeal of the site.
+It significantly reduces the appeal of the site but the protections was necessary to preserve what's left.

-The main road (which is the highway passing through) features a couple of service stations, a small supermarket, bakery, take away, and that's it.
+The main road, which is the highway passing through, features the nice and modern tourism information centre, a couple of service stations, a small supermarket, a great butcher, a bakery, a take away, and... and that's it.

 The population of Halls Creek fluctuates a lot.
 Apparently it is around 1300 but I imagine that number would include all the surrounding cattle stations and Aboriginal communities.
 The town itself is a lot smaller and the population is mostly Aboriginal.
-The usual problems of alcohol abuse, petrol sniffing, domestic violence etc. are obvious as soon as you enter town.
+Halls Creek faces the usual problems of alcohol abuse, domestic violence etc. that you also find in other Western Australian and Northern Territory communities.

 Printable Halls Creek Map